1ssb/find-the-room/README.md

 # Usage
  - Clone this repository: ``git clone https://github.com/1ssb/roomie.git``
  - Make sure you have pip installed the above requirements.
 Be specifically careful about the python version.
  - Make sure you replace the openai api id with your own in froom.py.
-Follow this link: https://elephas.app/blog/how-to-get-chatgpt-api-key-clh93ii2e1642073tpacu6w934j
  - Upload images to the ./images/ directory.

 If you encounter any issues, feel free to open an issue on the repository or send an email to Subhransu.Bhattacharjee@anu.edu.au.